introbyte/sora/README.md

 		- `\src\engines\vendor`: contains third party code.
 	- `\src\templates`: contains template main files.
 	- `\src\projects`: contains project specific code.
-- `\build`: all build files and generate binaries.
+- `\build`: all build artifacts and generated binaries.

 # structure
 the codebase is set up in *layers*. some layers depend on other layers.